 Set goals in areas of growth and watch your team excel (or learn something valuable if they don’t).

 Let’s say that Klaus the cat runs a hip subscription-based catfood delivery business.
-Here’s what the company’s customer service goals would look like.
+Here’s what the company’s support goals would look like.

-Customer service vision: Klaus delivers excellent customer service to all existing and potential feline customers quickly via phone and live chat with the aim to upsell yearly cat food subscriptions.
-Customer service goals:
+Klaus delivers excellent customer service to all existing and potential feline customers quickly via phone calls and live chat with the aim to upsell yearly cat food subscriptions.